-Their tail is blue grey and ringed with cream bands which begin narrow and expand to towards to the base of the tail.
+Their tail is blue grey and ringed with cream bands which begin narrow and expand towards to the base of the tail.
 It makes up around half of their length.

 The tongue is forked like that of a snake.
 Their toes have long claws which they use to climb.

 Adult lace monitors measure between 1.5 and 2m (5 and 6.6ft).
-On average, they weigh 20kg (44lb).
+On average, they weigh 20kg (44lbs).

 They are also opportunistic feeders eating carrion when they come across it.
 Both studies referenced above found carrion to be a major component of the diet with macropods such as wallabies and kangaroos being common prey items.
 At times they will scavenge through bins in picnic areas.

-They can gorge themselves when feeding on a large kill and then not need food for the next few weeks.
+They can gorge themselves when feeding on a large kill and then do not need food for the next few weeks.

 Australia is the native home of the lace monitor.
 Here they can be found throughout Queensland, New South Wales, Victoria, South Australia and the Australia Capital Territory.

 Following a successful mating it will take 4-6 weeks for the female to be ready to lay her eggs.
 They will find a termite mound in which to lay between 4 and 14 eggs.
 The termites will then reseal the nest.
 The inside environment of the termite nest remains at a constant temperature which is suited to the incubation of the eggs.
 Where a termite mound is not available the eggs are deposited in a mound of vegetation and as this decomposes heat is generated to incubate the eggs.